-If your roof needs repair, you may be thinking about doing it yourself.
+If your roof needs repair, you may be thinking about DIY Roofing.

 When it comes to DIY roofing, the first thing to consider is that repairing your own roof can be dangerous.
 The work itself might be easy but, depending on how much roofing experience you have, how steep your roof is, and how tall your home is, you might want to consider calling a professional roofer.